gitlabhq/gitlabhq/doc/install/installation.md

 ## Custom SSH Connection

-If your ssh port is a non-standard port, you must configure the ssh config of user *gitlab*.
+If you are running SSH on a non-standard port, you must change the gitlab user'S SSH config.

-    sudo -u gitlab -H vim /home/gitlab/.ssh/config

-    # Edit this file
-    host localhost
-        user git
+    # Add to /home/gitlab/.ssh/config
-        port 888    # Your port number
+    host localhost          # Give your setup a name (here: override localhost) user git            # Your remote git user port 2222           # Your port number
-        hostname YOUR_SERVER_NAME or IP;     # e.g., source.example.com or 127.0.0.1;
+        hostname 127.0.0.1; # Your server name or IP

-Of course, you should change the ssh port of `config\gitlab.yml` to your custom port.
+You also need to change the corresponding options (e.g. ssh_user, ssh_host, admin_uri) in the `config\gitlab.yml` file.

 ## User-contributed Configurations